ilayG2004/CompilerProject/README.md

 1/10/2024:
   Completed parsing for boolean expressions.
 Partial completion of if statements, def, and for and while loops.
 Parsing python expressions is far more complex and time-consuming since the context of an expression depends on several characters that come before it.

+1/22/2024:
+  Partially completed parsing for eu_indent (extract until indent), which properly reads code blocks for defintions, loop, and if statements.
+Implemented parsing for while and for loops.